anubhavpgit/anubhavpgit.github.io/content/current.md

 Currently watching *When Life Gives You Tangerines*, a Korean series that beautifully explores themes of love, loss, and self-discovery.
 The story follows a young woman as she navigates the complexities of relationships and personal growth.
 Stunning cinematography and heartfelt narrative.
 Also, *You*, a psychological thriller series that follows Joe Goldberg, a charming yet dangerous psychopath who becomes obsessed with the people he loves.

-The last ten odd days were disturbing, and I was mostly glued to the news.
+The last ten odd days were disturbing and I was glued to the news.
 The situation back home is heartbreaking.
 What is more annoying is that all of the news channels are too polarised; thus, instead of information, they spend more time on sensationalism.
 I have faith that India will have a response ready.
 [Vengeance is coming](https://x.com/adgpi/status/1919850036596199492).
 [Jai Hind](https://x.com/adgpi/status/1919850036596199492).

 ###### April